pyvisa/pyvisa/docs/migrating.rst

 `ask_delay` is available.
 This allows you to pause between `write` and `read` operations inside `ask`.
 Additionally, `ask` takes an optional argument called `delay` allowing you to change it for each method call.

+In PyVISA 1.6, the parameter was renamed to `query_delay`.

 Deprecated term_chars and automatic removal of CR + LF